-Mission Statement Shark Stewards mission is to restore ocean health by saving apex predators such as sharks, and protecting critical marine habitat by establishing marine protected areas and shark sanctuaries.
+Mission Statement Shark Stewards mission is to restore ocean health by saving apex predators such as sharks, and protecting critical marine habitat through the establishment of marine protected areas and shark sanctuaries.

 Sharks have swam the oceans for over 400 million years, helping to shape and maintain the health and balance of ocean ecosystems.
 Sharks have survived the five great extinction events, including the last which caused the dinosaurs to go extinct.
 For all this time, sharks were the top predators in the ocean.